Personalities

 (photo courtesy of Northern Arizona University)

-Russell Stonier Hamnett 1937-2006
+Russell Stonier-Hamnett 1937-2006

 Eric Harlan-Part time disc jockey in 70's-early 80's.
 Also worked part time weekends at WSAC-FM in the mid 80's.
 Currently teaching communications at Mississippi University for Women.

-Eric Harlan
+Eric

 Eric Harlan today